it-blueprints/sysagent/README.md

   }
 }
 ```
 Now we need to define the steps of a job.
-Steps are where you define your own implementation logic.
+Steps beans are where you define your own implementation logic.

 Let's start with the simplest scenario where only one action needs to be carried out i.e. the job only has a single step and
 that step has some logic that needs to be run.
 In that case define a step by implementing the ``SimpleStep`` interface